run-ai/docs/docs/home/overview.md

 The Run:ai documentation is targeting three personas:

+The Run:ai documentation is targeting four personas:

-* Run:ai Administrator - Is responsible for the setup and the day-to-day administration of the product.
-Administrator documentation can be found [here](./admin/overview-administrator.md).
+* Infrastructure Administrator - An IT person, responsible for the installation, setup and IT maintenance of the Run:ai product.
+Infrastructure Administrator documentation can be found [here](../admin/overview-administrator.md).

+* Platform Administrator - Responsible for the day-to-day administration of the product.
+Platform Administrator documentation can be found [here](../platform-admin/overview.md)).

-* Researcher - Using Run:ai to submit Jobs.
-Researcher documentation can be found [here](./Researcher/overview-researcher.md).
+* Researcher - Using Run:ai to submit jobs.
+Researcher documentation can be found [here](../Researcher/overview-researcher.md).

 * Developer - Using various APIs to manipulate Jobs and integrate with other systems.
-Developer documentation can be found [here](./developer/overview-developer.md).
+Developer documentation can be found [here](../developer/overview-developer.md).

 ## How to get support